South India : Small group departure Itinerary

-This two weeks fixed departure group tour for 2019 is organized every month from the August of 2019 to the February of 2020.
-This is going to be a small group tour with minimum 8 members and a maximum 14 members offered by best south India tour operator.
+This two week program is going to be a small group tour with minimum 8 members and a maximum 14 members offered by Green Earth Trails - South India tour operator.
 The tour features some of the beautiful experiences in Kerala and the border districts of the neighbouring state of Tamil Nadu.
 The tour will be led by an accompanying English speaking guide and includes a bunch of interesting activities.
 You will be travelling to some of the most prominent destinations and be doing some of the best offbeat programs that would excite you making it a beautiful holiday of a lifetime.

 Harbor cruise in the backwaters of Cochin